mwbowers/mwbowers.github.io/examples/sunfarm/enhance-replace-data-with-chart.md

 | :-: |
 | ![Excluding some Empty Rows with Inspector Open](./images/no-scroll-sales-returns-exclude-rows-inspector.png) |

->Note how in the inspector window, we see that record format `"MSGSFC"` is missing the `data-asna-row`s `6, 7, ...
-20` with the style `dds-grid-empty-row`.
-These `divs` where unnecessarily adding height to our page (evidenced by the appearance of a vertical scrollbar).
+Without the unnecessary Empty-row attributed `divs` <mark>the vertical scroll-bar is gone!</mark>

+The image above shows the Developer Tools Inspector open to observe the new HTML, where the empty-rows from 6 to 20 have been eliminated.
+The Page height is back to its normal `24` rows.